 - Stay informed: Through our eNews and website dedicated to sharing information, events and online sector resources.

-- Collaborate and network: Through regular state-wide member meetings and networking opportunities delivered both face-to-face and virtually to share your information and experiences with other Tasmanian alcohol, tobacco and other drug sector organisations and individuals
+- Collaborate and network: Through regular state-wide member meetings and networking opportunities to share your information and experiences with other Tasmanian alcohol, tobacco and other drug sector organisations and individuals.

 - Inform sector development and policy: Members can contribute to the ATDC’s local and national policy submissions, contribute to the development of annual Tasmanian Government State Budget Priority Statements, and be involved in the co-design of sector reform planning and implementation initiatives relating to the Tasmanian alcohol, tobacco and other drugs sector.